ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Introduction

-Meanwhile, large language models (LLMs) enhanced with retrieval-augmented generation (RAG) have achieved groundbreaking zero-shot reasoning capabilities in vision and NLP tasks.
-However, sensor-based HAR has yet to benefit from these advances.
-Early attempts to apply LLMs to HAR, typically by converting multichannel sensor signals into images or lengthy token sequences, have resulted in \textbf{excessive token usage}, \textbf{significant information loss}, and {\textbf{mediocre accuracy despite high computational costs}.
+Meanwhile, LLMs enhanced with retrieval-augmented generation (RAG) have shown strong reasoning capabilities in vision and NLP~\cite{baek-etal-2023-knowledge-augmented, NEURIPS2022_63fef080, 10205444, zhang2025websearchagenticdeep}.
+However, sensor-based HAR has largely failed to capitalize on this paradigm.
+Early attempts to apply LLMs to HAR have focused on converting multi-channel signals into token sequences or images.
+These modality-projection approaches suffer from \textbf{excessive token usage}, \textbf{significant information loss} during discretization, and \textbf{mediocre accuracy}, as LLMs struggle to intuit physical dynamics directly from raw numerical streams.

-We argue that LLMs fall short because they lack structured, sensor-specific knowledge.
-When equipped with (i) discriminative motion features and (ii) a retrieval mechanism for relevant evidence, an LLM can reason effectively about unseen activities.
-Providing this domain knowledge and retrieval capability is therefore critical to plug-and-play, interpretable, zero-shot HAR.